SpaceXAI: Beginnings (2023–2025)

+Elon Musk founded xAI on March 9, 2023.
+The company's founding team of AI researchers were Jimmy Ba, Zihang Dai, Kyle Kosic, Manuel Kroiss, Ross Nordeen, Toby Pohlen, Christian Szegedy, Yuhuai Wu, Greg Yang, and Guodong Zhang, led by chief engineer Igor Babuschkin, formerly associated with Google DeepMind.
+Musk announced xAI on July 12, 2023.

+As of May 2026, xAI was headquartered in the San Francisco Bay Area.
+It was initially incorporated in Nevada as a public-benefit corporation.
+By May 2024, it had dropped the public-benefit status.

 As of August 2024, Musk was diverting a large number of Nvidia chips that had been ordered by Tesla, Inc. to X and xAI.
-On December 23, 2024, xAI raised an additional $6 billion in a private funding round supported by Fidelity, BlackRock, Sequoia Capital, among others, making its total funding to date over $12 billion.
+On December 23, 2024, xAI raised US$6 billion in a private funding round supported by Fidelity, BlackRock, Sequoia Capital, among others, making its total funding to date over $12 billion.
 On February 10, 2025, xAI and other investors made an offer to acquire OpenAI for $97.4 billion.
 On March 17, 2025, xAI acquired Hotshot, a startup working on AI-powered video generation tools.
-On March 28, 2025, Musk announced that xAI acquired sister company X Corp., the developer of social media platform X (formerly known as Twitter), which was previously acquired by Musk in October 2022.
+On March 28, 2025, Musk announced that xAI acquired sister company X Corp., the developer of social media platform X (formerly Twitter), which was previously acquired by Musk in October 2022.
 The deal, an all-stock transaction, valued X at $33 billion, with a full valuation of $45 billion when factoring in $12 billion in debt.
 Meanwhile, xAI itself was valued at $80 billion.
 Both companies were combined into a single entity called X.AI Holdings Corp.

+In January 2025, xAI opened a London office at 20 Air Street in the city's central Soho district.

-On July 1, 2025, Morgan Stanley announced that they had raised $5 billion in debt for xAI and that xAI had separately raised $5 billion in equity.
-The debt consists of secured notes and term loans.
-Morgan Stanley took no stake in the debt.
-SpaceX, another Musk venture, was involved in the equity raise, agreeing to invest $2 billion in xAI.
-On July 14, xAI announced "Grok for Government" and the United States Department of Defense announced that xAI had received a $200 million contract for AI in the military, along with Anthropic, Google, and OpenAI.
+On July 14, 2025, United States Department of Defense announced that xAI had received a $200 million contract for AI in the military.
 On September 12, xAI laid off 500 data annotation workers.
-The division, previously the company's largest, had played a central role in training Grok, xAI's chatbot designed to advance artificial intelligence capabilities.
-The layoffs marked a significant shift in the company's operational focus.
+The division, previously the company's largest, had worked to train Grok, xAI's chatbot.

+In October 2025, xAI moved into offices at 1450 Page Mill Road, Stanford Research Park, Palo Alto, across the road from Tesla Global Engineering Headquarters.

+xAI purchased a third building on December 30, 2025 to increase its training capacity to nearly 2 gigawatts of compute power.
+Simultaneously, xAI announced plans to expand its Colossus supercomputer to have at least 1 million graphics processing units.